chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/components/lifecycle/overview/index.md

 <o>StateHasChanged has some important considerations</o>.
 See [here](../statehaschanged-considerations/).

-# Handle Incomplete Async Actions at Render
+# handle incomplete async actions at render
 Async actions performed in lifecycle events may not have completed before the Component is rendered.
 Provide rendering logic to confirm that objects are initialized.
 Render placeholder UI elements (like a "loading" message) while the objects are `null`.

 See the `FetchData` component in the Blazor default template for an example.

-# Stateful Reconnection After Prerendering
+# stateful reconnection after prerendering
 See: https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-7.0#stateful-reconnection-after-prerendering

-# Prerendering with JavaScript Interop
+# prerendering with javascript interop
 See: https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-7.0#prerendering-with-javascript-interop

 # [Component Disposal](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/lifecycle?view=aspnetcore-7.0#component-disposal-with-idisposable-and-iasyncdisposable)